-The total estimated cost to implement Lithgow FRMP 2023 is \$36.55 Million, exclusive of Council, NSW SES and Bureau of Meteorology staff costs.
+The total estimated cost to implement Lithgow FRMP 2023 is a maximum of \$36.80 Million, exclusive of Council, NSW SES and Bureau of Meteorology staff costs.
 The timing of the measures will depend on Council's overall budgetary commitments and the availability of both Local and State Government funds.